Topics

 • If both the device before and after the transfer are Android 6.0 or later, an automatic backup function is provided.
 If automatic backup is not prohibited in the settings, data will be restored on the new device.
 However, it is difficult to back up at any given time due to conditions on the timing of the backup.
 The way the Android OS works, if more than 24 hours have passed since the last backup and the device is idle with a Wi-Fi connection, it should be backed up.

-If the history saved under 'Save current status' is also taken over
+If the history saved under 'Local Save' is also taken over

 Explanation of how to divide players into two groups to play doubles against each other.